xmtp/xmtp-dot-org/docs/tutorials/token-gated-group-chat.md

 And the reason will be displayed back to the user in Converse.

-### Launch Your Own in Just Three Simple Steps

-#### Step 1: Fork the Code on Replit

-Navigate to this [Replit](https://replit.com/@neekolas/Converse-Invite-Link) link and fork the provided code to kickstart your own group chat creation.
-While we'll be utilizing Replit for this demonstration, feel free to opt for any backend platform of your preference that can generate a unique webhook URL for creation and validation processes.

-#### Step 2: Customize Group Validation Logic
+**Quick Setup in Three Steps**

+1. **Fork on Replit:** Start by forking the project at [Replit](https://replit.com/@neekolas/Converse-Invite-Link).
+Any backend that allows webhook URL creation works.

-Adjust the validation logic within your fork to ensure it meets the specific requirements of your group chat.
+2. **Adjust Logic:** Tailor the validation logic to your group chat's requirements.

-#### Step 3: Update Your Repository with Your Custom Replit URL

-By updating your repository with your personalized Replit URL, you finalize the setup.
-Congratulations!
-You've now successfully established an API for effortlessly setting up group chats.
+3. **Update Repository:** Add your custom Replit URL to your repository to complete the setup, enabling your group chat API.